pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 ## Why?

 Asserting Specflow table can be very painful in large scale application.
 Even
 if [SpecFlow.Assist Helpers](https://docs.specflow.org/projects/specflow/en/latest/Bindings/SpecFlow-Assist-Helpers.html)
 is a good start to simplify data rehydration from table, it is not very flexible.

 The idea to this library is:

-- just little code required
+- very little code required
+- can be extended with **extra configuration**
-- avoid creating `record` for every single table to rehydrate
+- avoid creating `record` or `class` for every single table to rehydrate
-- tend to be **ubiquitous language centric** (clever string parsing as 'human readable')
+- tend to be **ubiquitous language centric** (clever string parsing from *human readable* input)
-- make column declaration optional in gherkin, in order to focus to columns that matter for the scenario
+- make column declaration **optional** in gherkin, in order to declare only the columns that are
+- relevant for a scenario

 ## Examples